hagensen-software/HealthCTX/HealthCTX.Domain/readme.md

 public interface IHumanName : IElement;
 ```

-As you can see, most of the attributes are the same as for the resources, but the FhirResource attribute is replace by a FhirElement attribute and it extends the IElement interface instead of the IResource interface.
+As you can see, most of the attributes are the same as for the resources, but the FhirResource attribute is replaced by a FhirElement attribute, and it extends the IElement interface instead of the IResource interface.
 This specifies that the interface represents an element from the Fhir standard that can be used in one or more resources.

 ### Defining Primitive Types